-- Attach the included RS-232 cable (or optional USB or ethernet cable) from the JM410 ID Tag Printer to your Windows-based PC running LabeLase[®] ProducerTM software. - Insert the AC power cord into a nearby power receptacle.
-Note: Both sides of the incoming line voltage are fused.
-See the Maintenance section of instructions on replacing fuses. - 3.
-Place the security key into rear of machine, near the power cord exit point.
+- Attach the included RS-232 cable from the LABELASE® 3000 Tag Printer to your Windows-based PC running LabeLase® Producer[TM] software. - 2.
+Insert the AC power cord into a nearby power receptacle.
+NOTE: both sides of the incoming line voltage are fused.
+See the Maintenance section for instructions on replacing fuses. - 3.
+Place the security key into rear of machine.
 The key functions as an ON-OFF switch. - 4.
-Turn the key to the vertical (ON) position.
+Turn key to the vertical (ON) position.
 NOTE: The security key can only be removed when in the OFF position. - 5.
-Press the power switch to the ON position.
-The power switch is located directly above the power cord.
+Press the power switch to the ON position (1).